 There are lots of ways to do this — shared folders and Google Docs are common — but if you want to reconcile requests and approvals to system notes, you need a third-party system like Strongpoint.
 Read about Strongpoint's change management tools for NetSuite here.

-However you capture changes in NetSuite, you must be able to account for exceptions and ensure that the details of your exception have been appropriately documented.
+However you capture changes in NetSuite, your audit log must be able to account for exceptions and ensure that the details of your exception have been appropriately documented.
 For example, a developer may be required to go directly into the production code to quickly correct a problem — which then means they would need to work backwards into your test and development accounts.
 In this example, that emergency change should be documented on the request form, including information about who performed the change in the production account, when it was performed and why it did not follow normal procedures.
 It is important to capture these details as evidence for auditors.

 Exception tracking is another area where Strongpoint can significantly reduce the hassle of audit prep.
 Our change management system automatically flags non-compliant changes (ie, anything that didn't follow the proper approval policy) and collects them in a single report for easy review and clearance.
 Here's a quick demo:

-In other words, while NetSuite's system notes and related out-of-the-box audit tools lay the foundation for a good governance framework, additional support can help automate the process and eliminate much of the manual work involved.
+In other words, while NetSuite's audit trails, system notes and related out-of-the-box audit tools lay the foundation for a good governance framework, additional support can help automate the process and eliminate much of the manual work involved.
 This is something that Strongpoint does really well, and fortunately, you can learn exactly how here.